g-leatherwood/strava-data-project/README.md

 # Strava Data Project

-This project fetches your running activity data from the Strava API and stores it in a SQL database (MySQL or Postgres via Neon).
-It includes a Streamlit dashboard to explore your training history by year, month, and week.
+Python ETL pipeline that retrieves running activity data from the Strava API, stores it in a SQL database (MySQL for local development and Postgres via Neon for deployment), and includes a Streamlit dashboard to explore training history by year, month, and week.

 ## 🚀 Features